abhinabsarkar/gen-ai/readme.md

 # AI

 ## Overview & terminologies
 When talking about AI, ML, LLM, Generative AI, there are so many terminologies that are interchangeably used.
 The best way to envision is through a visual aid.
+The below link shows the co-relation between the different terminologies.

 * [AI, ML LLM co-relation](/readme/ai-ml-venndiagram-readme.md)